 Hike to Dorman Point

-Dorman Point is a quick and easy hike with rewarding views of Howe Sound.
-Located in Crippen Regional Park, the trail starts from near where the ferry drops you off in Snug Cove.
+This Bowen Island hike is a nice quick and easy hike with rewarding views of the Howe Sound.
+Dorman Point is located in Crippen Regional Park on Bowen Island and the trail starts from near where the ferry drops you off in Snug Cove, Bowen Island.

 Don’t do what I did and not realise there was a path and end up hiking along the road to the top.
 It’s not as pretty…